Free Tools Grid

 3. 3

-Pick output format if applicable
+Pick the output format if applicable

 4. 4

-Adjust quality (for lossy outputs)
+Adjust quality for lossy outputs

 5. 5

-Click Download to save the converted file.
+Download the converted file

 Examples